FasTnT/epcis/README.md

 # FasTnT EPCIS

-FasTnT EPCIS is a simple, lightweight GS1 EPCIS 1.2 repository written in C# using .NET Core 2.2, backed with PostGreSQL database.
+FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET Core 2.2, backed with PostGreSQL database.

 ## Setup